 “With recent advancements in joint replacement, such as minimally invasive surgical techniques, improvements in pain control and better postoperative recovery protocols, most patients do not need to stay in the hospital more than a day.”

-— Morteza Meftah, MD, Director, Adult Reconstruction Surgery and Clinical Research, Department of Orthopaedics at Bronx-Lebanon Hospital Center
+— Morteza Meftah, MD, Chief, Adult Reconstruction Surgery and Clinical Research, Department of Orthopaedics at Bronx-Lebanon Hospital Center

 Expanding Access to MIS